rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-view.md

 - `(readonly) currentURI : string` : returns the current URI loaded in the web-view, which can be different from the `src` attribute.
 - `fullZoom` : controls the overall zoom level of the page.
 - `textZoom` : controls the zoom level of the page's text.
+- `openWindowInfo` : setting this property is mandatory to fully create the web-view.
+A null value is valid.

 ## Events